 The difference between flatness and levelness is illustrated in Figure 3.1.

-Kevin Dare, Managing Director of CoGri USA Ltd and a member of the Concrete Society Technical report 34 working group on floor surface regularity puts forward some important views on producing the best floor surfaces.
+Kevin Dare, Managing Director of CoGri USA Ltd and a member of the Concrete Society’s Technical Report 34 working group on floor surface regularity puts forward some important views on producing the best floor surfaces.

 “Floor flatness has a significant impact on the efficiency, performance and safety of materials handling equipment especially fork lift trucks.
-The Concrete Society Technical Report TR34 first published in 1988 and now on its 4th edition was a pioneering step and indeed today contains the principal standards used to determine floor flatness in warehouses.”
+The Concrete Society’s Technical Report (TR34) first published in 1988 and now on its 4th edition was a pioneering step and indeed today contains the principal standards used to determine floor flatness in warehouses.”

-We also offer surveys and testing for Goods to Person Robotics (G2P) including Autonomous Mobile Robot (AMR) and Automated Storage and Retrieval Systems (ASRS) testing.
+We also offer floor surveys and testing for Goods to Person Robotics (G2P) including Autonomous Mobile Robot (AMR) and Automated Storage and Retrieval Systems (ASRS) floor testing.

-Floors in very narrow aisle racking systems have materials handling equipment that run on defined movement floors and fixed pathways between the racking.
+Floors in very narrow aisle racking systems are used by materials handling equipment that run on defined movement floors in fixed pathways between the racking.

 The floors are measured with CoGri Profileographs of slightly differing configurations